 These problems disappear if we understand that the evening before the fifteenth of Abib was dated with the fourteenth.
-Although the Creator starts His days with the evening, Israel likely began their days with the arrival of daylight.
+Although the Creator starts His days with the evening, Israel likely began their days when they awoke with the arrival of daylight.
 Passover was on the fourteenth day, but in the evening according to Israel’s reckoning.
 The instruction was written to Israel’s reckoning.

 The phrase “between the evenings” does not associate a different day with an evening.
 The evening is associated with the day before it.
 Assuming “between the evenings” indicates the short period between sunset and dark, it does not change which date that evening is associated with.
 Between the evenings of the fourteenth day of the month would immediately follow the fourteenth day, daylight, just like: “In the first month, on the fourteenth day of the month at evening, you shall eat unleavened bread, until the twenty–first day of the month at evening” (Ex 12:18) immediately followed the fourteenth day.
 The evening of Passover is the same evening that began the chag of Unleavened Bread.